nl8590687/ASRT_SpeechRecognition/README_EN.md

 $ tar zxf <dataset zip files name> -C /data/speech_data/
 ```

-Then, you need to copy all the files in the 'datalist' directory to the dataset directory, that is, put them together with the data set.

-Note that in the current version, in the configuration file, two data sets, Thchs30 and ST-CMDS, are added by default, please delete them if you don’t need them.
+Note that in the current version, in the configuration file, six data sets, Thchs30, ST-CMDS, Primewords, aishell-1, aidatatang200, MagicData, are added by default, please delete them if you don’t need them.
 If you want to use other data sets, you need to add data configuration yourself, and use the standard format supported by ASRT to organize the data in advance.

 To download pinyin syllable list files for default dataset:
 ```shell